eric-adj-projects/HOA-chatbot/README.md

 ## Features

-Check out the [FEATURES.md](docs/features.md) file for a detailed breakdown of functionality.
+Check out the [features](docs/features.md) file for a detailed breakdown of functionality.

 ## FAQ

-Common questions about this project are answered in our [FAQ.md](docs/faq.md) file.
+Common questions about this project are answered in the [faq](docs/faq.md) file.

 ## 📄 License
 © [2025] Eric A. All Rights Reserved.